Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.es-us.md

 ![VCD_Veeam_restore_vm_3](images/vcd_veeam_restore_vm_3.png){.thumbnail}

-This process is simplified withPublic VCF as-a-Service, Veeam and OVHcloud.
+This process is simplified with Public VCF as-a-Service, Veeam and OVHcloud.

-**How do I restore a file using the Veeam Data PlatformPublic VCF as-a-Service plugin?**
+**How do I restore a file using the Veeam Data Platform Public VCF as-a-Service plugin?**

 - **File level restore**: This option is not yet available.